| | |

 Heavy rains are rare here.
 But it is enough if rain is a few dozen miles away for the water to start flooding the canyon.

-Therefore, the Lower Antelope Canyon Tour is only available with a licensed guide who knows the current forecasts and knows the terrain perfectly.
+Therefore, the Lower Antelope Canyon Tour is only available with a licensed guide who is familiar with the current forecasts and the terrain.

 Lower Antelope Canyon tours